top of page

 Strategies for Healing and Learning

-• Creative Expression: Activities like art, music, and writing offer powerful ways for children to express their emotions.
-For instance, programs that incorporate art therapy report a 40% increase in emotional well-being among participants.
+Activities like art, music, and writing offer powerful ways for children to express their emotions.
+Programs that incorporate art therapy report a 40% increase in emotional well-being among participants.

 The Journey of Personal Growth